History of gay men in the United States: 1980s: Gay men in politics and law

 An important legal victory came in 1989 with the case Braschi v.
 Stahl Associates Co.
-In this case it was ruled that a man's life partner was legally a family member as protected by rent control law.
-This case marked this first time an American appellate court (in this case the New York Court of Appeals) concluded that it was legally possible for a same-sex couple (in this case two men, Miguel Braschi and Leslie Blanchard) to constitute a family.
+In this New York Court of Appeals case it was decided that the surviving partner of a same-sex relationship counted as "family" under New York law and was thus able to continue living in a rent controlled apartment belonging to the deceased partner.
+The New York Court of Appeals found that a "more realistic, and certainly equally valid, view of a family includes two adult lifetime partners whose relationship is long term and characterized by an emotional and financial commitment and interdependence".
+Application of this standard allowed Braschi to be considered a family member and prevented his eviction from the apartment.
+The decision was the first time a court in the United States granted any kind of legal recognition to a same-sex couple.
+The litigant in the case, Miguel Braschi, had been in a long-term relationship and lived with his partner Leslie Blanchard, who rented an apartment on East 54th Street in Manhattan.
+Blanchard had died of AIDS in 1986—Braschi had been a dutiful caregiver during his partner's illness and a loving partner of over ten years.

 1990s: Victories and political power

 On March 20, 1990, sixty LGBTQ people gathered at the Lesbian, Gay, Bisexual and Transgender Community Services Center in New York's Greenwich Village to create a direct action organization.
 The goal of the unnamed organization was the elimination of homophobia, and the increase of gay, lesbian and bisexual visibility through a variety of tactics.
 Group's breakthrough was at New York's Gay Pride parade when militant AIDS activists passed out to the assembled crowd an inflammatory manifesto, bearing the titles "I Hate Straights!" and "Queers Read This!"
 Within days, in response to the brash, "in-your-face" tone of the broadside, Queer Nation chapters had sprung up in San Francisco and other major cities.
 The name Queer Nation had been used casually since the group's inception, until it was officially approved at the group's general meeting on May 17, 1990.